 Here is a great blog post on the history of benzodiazepines and concerns about their long-term effects.

 With regular use, benzodiazepines need to be tapered.
 Dangerous withdrawal symptoms can happen if they are stopped abruptly (similar to what happens when people go into alcohol withdrawal).
 Many other unpleasant withdrawal symptoms including insomnia and rebound anxiety can happen once dependent.

 There are many different approaches to treating anxiety and some of the most effective treatments aren’t medicine (cognitive-behavioral therapy is one).
-Benzodiazepines can be a helpful short-term management of anxiety in the right person but are not generally a great long-term solution.
+Benzodiazepines can be helpful for short-term management of anxiety in the right person but are not generally a great long-term solution.
 They work well as a band-aid but not as a cure!

 If you are on a benzodiazepine and want to taper off make sure you do this with the help of a medical professional.
 The time it takes to get off of benzodiazepines will depend on how high your dose is.
 Let your doctor help you taper off in a safe way to minimize your withdrawal and come up with a treatment plan for your underlying anxiety.

 I recommend the following books to learn more about anxiety and how to take control of it.
 There are additional resources (like great apps!) to target anxiety listed on my resources page and in my bookstore.